 Episodes of My World and Welcome To It were not strict adaptations of Thurber stories.
-For one thing, many of Thurber's short stories were actually quite short and thus not well suited to a half-hour television episode.
-That didn't stop the series from crafting at least one episode based on a single Thurber cartoon, however.
+Many of Thurber’s short stories were in fact very, very short and thus not well suited to a half-hour television episode.
+That didn’t stop the series from crafting at least one episode based on a single Thurber cartoon, however.
 Every episode was in some way influenced, inspired or suggested by Thurber.
 The premiere episode, broadcast on September 15th, 1969, saw John tell Lydia a story about Generals Robert E. Lee and Ulysses S. Grant meeting at Appomattox that bore little resemblance to their actual encounter.
-The tall tale was based a short story written by Thurber called "If Grant Had Been Drinking at Appomattox."
+The tall tale was based a short story written by Thurber called “If Grant Had Been Drinking at Appomattox.”
 In a fantasy sequence, John saw himself as a drunken General Grant who surrendered to General Lee.

 The character of John Monroe had been featured in several Thurber short stories, including “Mr. Monroe Holds the Fort” and “The ‘Wooing’ of Mr. Monroe” and some of these stories were used into episodes of My World and Welcome To It.
 For example, the February 9th, 1970 episode was based on the latter story and utilized the same title.
 The October 6th, 1969 episode was based on several Thurber works, including “The Topaz Cufflinks Mystery,” all of which were about dogs.
 One of Thurber’s most famous short stories, “The Unicorn in the Garden,” was used in the October 13th, 1969 episode, which also incorporated another story, “The Night the House Caught Fire.”